 Graduate Teaching Scholarship

-The Graduate Teaching Scholarship (GTS) supports students taking a postgraduate research degree in the Department, and provides teaching experience that will help them pursue an academic career.
+The Graduate Teaching Scholarship (GTS) supports postgraduate researchers on the PhD programme in York in the Department, and provides teaching experience that will help them pursue an academic career.

-Alongside their research, the GTS holder will teach and examine in the first-year undergraduate programme under the supervision of experienced academics, gaining useful and relevant experience for an academic career while also financially supporting their studies.
+Alongside your own research, you will teach and examine first-year undergraduates under the supervision of experienced academics, gaining relevant experience for an academic career, whilst also financially supporting your studies.
+There may be additional opportunities, such as marking second-year undergraduates' work or undertaking further learning in your desired research area.

-Training in seminar and tutorial work is provided by the University, and practical support and mentoring is given by the Department – this includes an annual ‘away day’ at the start of the Autumn term for all its teaching assistants, which offers an opportunity to reflect on best practice and develop teaching and supervisory skills.
+Training in seminar and tutorial work is provided by the University, and practical support and mentoring is given by the Department—this includes an annual ‘away day’ at the start of the Autumn 2023 semester for all its teaching assistants.
+This offers an opportunity to reflect on best practice and develop teaching and supervisory skills.

-The scholarship holder is expected to maintain satisfactory progress on their research while undertaking the following duties:
+You will be expected to maintain satisfactory progress on your PhD research whilst undertaking the following duties:

-- The GTS holder will teach on average four to six hours of seminars per week during term-time.
+- Teach on average four to six hours of seminars per week during term-time.
 This teaching will normally be delivered to first-year undergraduates.

-- The GTS holder will be expected to teach on several first-year modules.
+- Teach on several first-year modules.
 The current list of first-year modules includes: Early Modern Philosophy, Ethics, Metaphysics, Ancient Philosophy, Reason and Argument (elementary logic and some philosophy of language), and Knowledge and Perception.

-- The GTS holder will record student attendance and report unexcused absences to the student’s supervisor and the Director of the First Year Programme, in accordance with the Department's policy.
+- Record student attendance and report unexcused absences to the student’s supervisor and the Director of the First Year Programme, in accordance with the Department's policy.

-- The GTS holder will keep an office hour during term-time to meet with students.
+- Keep an office hour during term-time to meet with students.

-- The GTS holder will respond to email and other queries from students or staff in an appropriate and timely fashion.
+- Respond to email and other queries from students or staff in an appropriate and timely fashion.

-- The GTS holder will provide appropriate and timely feedback on work produced by students in his or her seminar and tutorial groups, in writing and in one-to-one tutorials.
+- Provide appropriate and timely feedback on work produced by students in his or her seminar and tutorial groups, in writing and in one-to-one tutorials.

-- The GTS holder will mark the work produced by students in his or her groups in line with the Department's marking criteria by the specified deadlines, and assist in moderating marks.
+- Mark the work produced by students in his or her groups in line with the Department's marking criteria by the specified deadlines, and assist in moderating marks.

-- The GTS holder will be expected to assist in the marking of Beginning Philosophy essays during the Easter break.
+- Assist in the marking of Beginning Philosophy essays during the Easter break.

-- The GTS holder will attend confidential meetings to discuss and monitor the academic progress of individual students.
+- Attend confidential meetings to discuss and monitor the academic progress of individual students.

-- The GTS holder will be expected to attend training and other meetings as reasonably required by the University and the Department.
+- Attend training and other meetings as reasonably required by the University and the Department.

 Open to students from the UK (home) and overseas (including EU).

-The Department of Philosophy at the University of York will consider awarding up to two Graduate Teaching Scholarships (GTS) to exceptional candidates, supporting students taking a postgraduate research degree in the Department, and providing teaching experience for students intending to pursue an academic career.
+The Department of Philosophy at the University of York will consider awarding up to two Graduate Teaching Scholarships (GTS) to exceptional candidates, supporting postgraduate researchers on the PhD programme in York in the Department, and providing teaching experience for those intending to pursue an academic career.

-This scholarship is to support a full-time research student at York.
-Any potential candidate who has not already applied to the Department’s research postgraduate programmes must do so separately before the closing date for the scholarship.
+This scholarship is to support a full-time postgraduate PhD researcher at York.
+Any potential candidate who has not already applied to the Department’s PhD in York programme must do so separately before the closing date for the scholarship.
 Members of the Department have an unusually wide range of research interests.

-To be considered for interview, applicants should have received an offer prior to the application closing date.
+To be considered for interview, applicants should have received an offer on the PhD in York programme prior to the application closing date.

-The holder of this scholarship must be enrolled for a research degree in the Department of Philosophy.
+The holder of this scholarship must be enrolled for the PhD in York degree (i.e. not PhD by Distance Learning) in the Department of Philosophy.

 - Enrolled full time for a research degree in the Department of Philosophy at York